Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - clean-up in source codes - significant simplifications!
 - less printing to terminal
 - Option to fit with a linear combination of 2 pdb files
-- Option to fit with a linear combination of 2 pdb files
 - allows for sucrose SAXS contrast variation
 - include resolution effects (from 4th column in data) in SANS fitting (3.6)
 - check number of columns in data files (3.6)